apakhbari/CheatSheets/Logging/ELK Stack/README.md

 ## Tips & Tricks
 - ElasticSearch keeps logs in Json format (because of its key-value nature and searchability) then make it binary.
 COre of ElasticSearch is Apache Lucene
 - Elk is a SIEM system
+- What happens if volume of Input data (IOPS) is more than what is being processed by ElasticSearch, data is lost.
+If we don't have a cluster, then for buffering stuff we can use a cache/buffer server in front of Elastic.
+In this case we need a fast disk
+- defaul behaviour of elsatic cluster, for each index we have 1 primary shard and 1 replica shard
+- never ever primary and replica are not in same node

 ## Hands On